 Your entitlement is set out in your own conditions of employment.

 The holiday year runs from 1 January to 31 December.
-No carry over to a following year will be allowed, nor is pay in lieu available except on termination.
+Normally no carry over to a following year will be allowed, nor is pay in lieu available except on termination.
 You must therefore take your entitlement in good time.
 However if you have not been able to take all your statutory annual leave entitlement due to COVID-19 you could carry it over into the next 2 leave years.

 If you work part-time, your holiday entitlement and pay will be calculated on a pro rata basis according to the contracted number of hours worked each week.